anden3/rsl-lang/README.md

 * `rsl.aqsis.binPath`: Where the AQSIS binaries are.
 Look below for a known issue with this.

-* `rsl.compiledShaderFolder`: Where the extension should look for compiled shaders
+* `rsl.compiledShaderFolder`: Where the extension should look for compiled shaders.
+Defaults to `shaders`.

-* `rsl.renderedImageFolder`: Where the extension should put rendered images
+* `rsl.renderedImageFolder`: Where the extension should put rendered images.
+Defaults to `images`.

+* `rsl.images.format`: What format to save the rendered images in.
+Defaults to `PNG`.

+* `rsl.images.keepHistory`: If new rendered images should be put in a folder along with older images.
+Defaults to `false`.

+* `rsl.images.timestamp` If rendered images should use a timestamp for their name.
+Defaults to `false`.

 ## Keybindings